 We have long described Owens Valley as the U.S. mecca for HC climbing by bike.
-With 9 HC Top 100 U.S. Bike Climbs within a 50 mile diameter, nothing is comparable, although the Island of Hawaii does rival Owens Valley with challenge, but not quantity.
+With 10 HC Top 100 U.S. Bike Climbs within a 25 mile straight line radius, nothing is comparable, although the Island of Hawaii does rival Owens Valley with challenge, but not quantity.

 Tayler looks a little dazed for good reason.
 He is at this point about 120 miles into a ride that began in 116 degree heat at Badwater Death Valley.
 He made it to the top of Whitney Portal on bike then hiked to Whitney Summit, all in a day!